 On the other hand, it is important to use real butter and top-quality Parmesan cheese in this recipe.
 This is meant to be a rich, special occasion appetizer, so don't stint on flavor in order to save a few calories or fat grams.
 Savor the real thing instead.

-Serve with a crisp Prosecco or other dry, aromatic white wine.
+Serve with a crisp Prosecco or another dry, aromatic white wine.

 - 1 stick (4 oz) salted butter